There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 - This unit provides detailed coverage of best practice in the assessment and diagnosis of Autism Spectrum Disorder (ASD), in the context of the Australian National Guideline for the Assessment and Diagnosis of ASD.
 Students also develop a detailed understanding of the DSM-5 criteria for ASD, and the application of these criteria to ASD diagnosis across the lifespan.

 Availability Location Mode Non-standard teaching period Online Online timetabled

-- Indicative assessments in this unit are as follows: (1) creating wiki website entries; (2) blog; and (3) case study.
+- Indicative assessments in this unit are as follows: (1) blog; (2) oral presentation; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

-- enrolment in Graduate Certificate in Autism Diagnosis or prior approval and satisfy the eligibility criteria
+- Enrolment in 70230 Graduate Certificate in Autism Diagnosis or prior approval and satisfy the eligibility criteria

 - Contact hours